toppic-suite/toppg/README.md

 ## Generate the customized protein database for MS identification

 #### 0. Prerequisite
-Python 3.X and corresponding version of Pandas, Biopython and  Bedtools package.
+Python 3.X and corresponding version of Pandas, Gffutils, Biopython and  Bedtools package.

 #### 1. Protein database with mutations